LEARNAcademy/syllabus/javascript/intro.md

 8.7
 ```

 Numbers are used to perform mathematical calculations and make evaluations.
-The calculations are the usual addition, subtraction, multiplication, and division.
-As well as exponents and the **modulo operator**, which returns the whole number remainder of a division problem.
+The calculations include the usual addition, subtraction, multiplication, and division as well as exponents.
+Another interesting operation for numbers is the **modulo operator**, which returns the whole number remainder of a division problem.

 ```javascript
 // addition